Funds to help start again

 Financial support is provided regularly to those afflicted by any tragedy.
 This provides them with the assistance to start their business/ livelihood and not only live as responsible and independent individuals but also support their dependents.

-Besides this regular support is provided to disabled, widows and those who cannot provide for themselves.
+Besides this regular financial support support is provided to disabled, widows and those who cannot provide for themselves.

 CHEQUE DISTRIBUTION AMOUNG 512 AFFECTEES OF SUNDAY BAZAAR, ISLAMABAD FIRE – 2017